 This gives you an opportunity to see how the product or a similar product has already been edited as a reference before you begin retouching an image.

 In the previous article about the HUE Photoshop panel, we walked through the presets which are output requirements for the images.
 These presets will enable the HUE auto Quality Assurance feature.

-The auto QA will give you a green tick if the requirements are satisfied, an orange mark if the requirements are not satisfied.
+After exporting the file, the auto QA will give you a green tick if the requirements are satisfied, and an orange mark if the requirements are not met.

 Bits Per Channel

 Depending on the workflow for post-production setup, if ‘Override Auto QA’ is enabled, you can upload the images normally.
 If not, Auto QA won’t let you upload the images unless you change the unmatched requirements.

 Variant fan out

 With a single click, HUE will automatically create a new file format according to the setup in your presets.
 You can keep all the core retouching effects and HUE will take care of the outputs for you.